 Alongside my PhD research, I have taught on the first year module "Introduction to Cinema" with Dr Tracey Mollett and the third year module “Social Issues on Screen” with Dr Beth Johnson.

-My main research interests concern representations of feminism, gender, comedy, class, and emotion on film and television - particularly in an Anglo-American context.
+My main research interests concern representations of feminism, gender, comedy, class, intersectionality, and emotion on film and television - particularly in an Anglo-American context.
 More specifically, I specialise in TV studies and the complexities surrounding contemporary, feminised, and 'quality' television.

 Minor, LJ., (forthcoming).
 Michaela Coel's Chewing Gum: Surreal Comedic Excess in Tower Hamlets.
 This Country: UK Comedy Cultures.

 Shameless Television: Gendering Transnational Narratives.
 Feminist Media Studies. doi:10.1080/14680777.2018.1468795.

 Minor, LJ., 2015.
 “Hybridity, Extratextuality and the Docudrama: Re-evaluating ‘Spoilers’ in The Jinx”.
 Flow: A Critical Forum on Media and Culture.

 Minor, LJ., (forthcoming).
 Alma’s (Not) Normal: Normalising Working-Class Women in BBC TV Comedy”, paper to be presented at the Doing Women’s Film & TV History conference, 10-11 July, 2021, Virtual.

 Minor, LJ., 2019.
 Julia Davis: Reclaiming Female Authorship in British Television Comedy, paper presented at the Overlooked Women in Film and Television conference (CATHICon), 14th June, De Montfort University.